harshvardhaniimi/hugo-apero-docs/content/learn/built-in-contact-form/index.md

 ### Functional Form

 This theme has a **form-to-email** feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the front matter of the form
+First, [login](https://formspree.io/login) to your existing account or [register](https://formspree.io/register) for a new account at Formspree.
+Then create a new form in Formspree.
+Open Details -> Integration and you would see endpoint of your newly-created form.
+It is like https://formspree.io/f/xxxxxxxx.
+Note your Formspree form id (xxxxxxxx).

-(`/content/forms/contact.md`).
-Of course, the example shown below (`your@email.here`) must not be used.
-Please use your actual email address.
+Now edit the form front matter (`/content/forms/contact.md`) and use your Formspree form id in the part asking for formspree_form_id.

 ```toml
 # please replace with a valid Formspree form id or email address
 formspree_form_id: your@email.here
 ```

-Update that file and you're ready to begin receiving submissions.
-Just submit the active form for the first time, and complete the email address verification step with Formspree, and your contact form is live.
-The next time someone fills it out, the submission will land in your inbox.
+Update that file and you're ready to begin receiving submissions.The next time someone fills it out, the submission will land in your inbox.

 ### Multiple Layouts